 Of course, it’s crucial that this process can be regularly refreshed.
 Without real time or on-demand data enrichment processes in place, your database will inevitably degenerate again, no matter how well you cleaned it up in the first place.
 Keeping your data in order is a constant battle, one which can’t be solved with even the most accurate one-off enrichment.
 But it’s a battle which must be won to build a truly successful lead generation strategy.

-Predictive analytics: One of the most powerful lead gen tools out there
+Artificial Intelligence: One of the most powerful lead gen tools out there

 As mentioned above, without high-quality data, implementing advanced sales/marketing technologies won’t deliver optimum results.